WillyWallace/pyMakeRetrieval/README.md

 <!-- Introduction -->
 ## Introduction

-This repository was created for generating microwave radiometer retrievals for LWP, IWV, TPT, HPT, TPB, TBX based on radiative transfer calculation data.
+This repository was created for generating microwave radiometer retrievals for LWP, IWV, TPT, HPT, TPB, TBX, but also single channel retrievals for LWP (LWP_sc) from cloud radars based on radiative transfer calculation data.
 The default settings in the config files are set for the microwave radiometer HATPRO from the german manufacturer Radiometer Physics GmbH.

 <!-- Installation -->
 ## Installation